jakoofficial/DigNew/PatchNotes/DevBuild-b05.md

 ## Known issues
 - Music can sometimes be muted after having it muted and then turned on again.
 Currently fixed by going to main menu or skill tree.
+- Artifact values havent been updated but will be in the next version

 ## Feedback
 Experience any issues while playing? please let me know in a way that allows me to see it and add it to the list of possible issues.